typst-community/glossarium/themes/default.typ

   }

   // Link text
-  let link-text = if is-first-or-long and has-long and long != false {
+  let text = if is-first-or-long and has-long and long != false {
     if has-short {
       [#longplural (#shortplural)]
     } else {